-While fish continue to be a focus of many monitoring and assessment programs, there is a clear gap in our knowledge regarding the sources and environmental concentrations of per- and polyfluoroalkyl substances (PFASs) and concentrations in fish tissues.
-The overarching objective of this project is to develop an improved understanding and an effective model for uptake and accumulation of PFASs in several species of freshwater fish to support monitoring, risk assessment, and risk communication efforts related to Department of Defense installations contaminated with PFASs.
+While fish continue to be a focus of many monitoring and assessment programs, there is a clear gap in our knowledge regarding the sources and environmental concentrations of per- and polyfluoroalkyl substances (PFAS) and concentrations in fish tissues.
+The overarching objective of this project is to develop an improved understanding and an effective model for uptake and accumulation of PFAS in several species of freshwater fish to support monitoring, risk assessment, and risk communication efforts related to Department of Defense installations impacted by PFAS.

 Subsequently, the investigators will incorporate the data and bioaccumulation parameters into a series of bioaccumulation models from simpler, one-compartment models to more complex biodynamic accumulation models with the goal of developing the most predictive but simplest bioaccumulation model for test species.